-Jungian and Winnicottian Perspectives
+The Adolescent Psyche Jungian and Winnicottian Perspectives

 In the classic edition of this outstanding book, originally published in 1998, Richard Frankel explores adolescence as a crucial, unique, and turbulent period of human development.
-He provides guidance for clinicians working with young people as they undergo significant transformations in the way they think, act, feel and perceive the world.
+He provides guidance for clinicians working with young people as they undergo significant transformations in the way they think, act, feel, and perceive the world.

-The book addresses how the disruptions manifest in adolescent behaviour is upsetting and often incomprehensible to the adults surrounding them.
-It seeks to revision the traumas, extreme fantasies, testing of limits, etc. so endemic to this period of life through the lens of the urge toward self-realization.
+The book addresses how the disruptions manifest in adolescent behavior are upsetting and often incomprehensible to the adults surrounding them.
+It seeks to revision the traumas, extreme fantasies, testing of limits, etc., so endemic to this period of life through the lens of the urge toward self-realization.
 This allows for new and creative ways of working with the intensely confusing, and often extreme, countertransference feelings that arise in our encounter with adolescents.
-It offers ways of reflecting upon the vicissitudes of our own experience of being an adolescent that help to unlock the typical impasses that occur in the stand-off between adult and adolescent ways of seeing the world.
-Through engagement with the work of Jung, Hillman, and Winnicott, Frankel offers a critique of the traditional psychoanalytic understanding of adolescence as a recapitulation of childhood, thus making a claim for adolescence as a discrete developmental period with its own orginary dynamics.
-In this light, he explores such topics as individuation, persona, shadow, bodily, idealistic and ideational awakenings, as well the effects of culture on development.
+It offers ways of reflecting upon the vicissitudes of our own experience of being an adolescent that helps to unlock the typical impasses that occur in the stand-off between adult and adolescent ways of seeing the world.
+Through engagement with the work of Jung, Hillman, and Winnicott, Frankel offers a critique of the traditional psychoanalytic understanding of adolescence as a recapitulation of childhood, thus making a claim for adolescence as a discrete developmental period with its own originary dynamics.
+In this light, he explores such topics as individuation, persona, shadow, bodily, idealistic and ideational awakenings, as well as the effects of culture on development.

-"Richard Frankel helps the reader explore the archetypal dynamics particular to adolescence.
-Through clinical vignette he is able to tutor us in the kind of insight and therapeutic presence that can make a real difference to the adolescents we work with"
+'Richard Frankel helps the reader explore the archetypal dynamics particular to adolescence.
+Through clinical vignette he is able to tutor us in the kind of insight and therapeutic presence that can make a real difference to the adolescents we work with'

-Mary Watkins, Pacifica Graduate Institute, USA.
+Mary Watkins, Pacifica Graduate Institute, USA

-"The Adolescent Pscyhe is a welcome addition to contemporary Jungian literature.
+'The Adolescent Pscyhe is a welcome addition to contemporary Jungian literature.
 Frankel weaves concepts from Jung, Hillman, Winnicott and others to give us important new understandings and ways of viewing and working with adolescents.
-I highly recommend this book to practitioners, theorists and researcheers alike"
+I highly recommend this book to practitioners, theorists and researcheers alike.'

-John Allan, Jungian analyst and author of Inscapes of the Child's World.
+John Allan, Jungian analyst and author of Inscapes of the Child's World